rressi/smartsearch/doc/searchservice.md

 ## Method `/docs`

-If the tool is launched with a file containing a stream of documents as an input it is able to create an index at startup and then serving either the method `/search` either a new method `/docs`.
+If the tool is launched with a file containing a stream of documents as an input it is able to create an index at startup and then serve in addition method `/docs`.

 ```sh
 $ searchservice -p 5000 -d documents.txt -id i -content c,t